DevExpress/Blazor/demo/BlazorDemo.ServerSide/BlazorDemo/Pages/Charts/LineSeries/Descriptions/Charts-LineSeries-Step.md

-[Step Line](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxChartStepLineSeries-3) displays data as points joined by horizontal and vertical line segments that look like steps.
+The Step Line chart displays data as points joined by horizontal and vertical line segments that look like steps.

+Use the combo boxes at the top of the chart to display data point markers and labels.